- Travel Insurance

 Whether you’re planning to visit Thailand as part of your gap year, to tick something off your travel bucket list, to indulge in some adventurous activities, or to soak up the vibrant culture with family and friends, we have a holiday insurance policy to suit any trip to Thailand.*

-If you need travel insurance for Thailand, Holidaysafe offer an award winning range of worldwide travel insurance policies to protect you against unexpected disasters.
+If you need travel insurance for Thailand, Holidaysafe offers an award-winning range of worldwide travel insurance policies to protect you against unexpected disasters.
 When you buy a travel insurance policy from Holidaysafe, you will enjoy the following benefits:

-Simply click ‘Get a Quote’ and remember to select ‘Worldwide Excluding the USA, Caribbean and Canada’ to be covered for your trip.
+Simply click ‘Get a Quote’ and remember to select ‘Worldwide 3’ to be covered for your trip.